 21st Century Public Libraries.
 Continuing efforts to fully modernize the Martin Luther King Jr. Memorial Central Library, the CIP includes \$179 million that will be used to renovate and reconfigure this historic landmark, resulting in a world-class facility offering residents and visitors a vibrant center of activity for reading, learning, and community discussion.
-In addition, libraries in District neighborhoods will receive \$68.4 million to renovate and modernize existing facilities, update I.T. systems including public access computers, and construct new state-of-the-art facilities.
+In addition, libraries in District neighborhoods will receive \$63.4 million to renovate and modernize existing facilities, update I.T. systems including public access computers, and construct new state-of-the-art facilities.

 United Medical Center.
 The District places a high priority on providing public health services to all District residents.
-Since taking control of the operations of the Not-for-Profit Hospital Corporation, commonly referred to as United Medical Center (UMC), in 2010, the District has invested millions of dollars in the District's only acute care hospital on the city's East End.
-The CIP includes \$98.7 million for additional improvements to attract an operating partner, rebrand UMC, encourage more residents to utilize the facility's services, and improve patient services.
+Since taking control of the operations of the Not-for-Profit Hospital Corporation, commonly referred to as United Medical Center (UMC), in 2010, the District has invested hundreds of millions of dollars in the District's only acute care hospital on the city's East End.
+The CIP includes \$98.3 million for additional improvements.